redhat-sap/sap-side-by-side-be/README.md

-# sap-side-by-side-be
+# Info

-Backend microservice for the SAP side-by-side demo
+This repository will contain the code to support the backend microservice for the SAP side-by-side demo